MicrosoftDocs/appcenter-docs/docs/sdk/other-apis/includes/windows.md

 ## Storage size

 When using the App Center SDK, logs are stored locally on the device.
 Large logs can take up a lot of space, so you may choose to limit the size of the local database.
-It's also useful in conjunction with the `pause` and `resume` APIs.
-If you expect to be paused for a long time, you can use a larger database size to store more events.

-You can use the `SetMaxStorageSize` API to set the size of the local DB.
+You can use the `SetMaxStorageSizeAsync` API to set the size of the local DB.
 The API is asynchronous, and the callback is called when you start App Center services.
-For this reason, `SetMaxStorageSize` must be called before your call to `AppCenter.Start(...)`.
+For this reason, `SetMaxStorageSizeAsync` must be called before your call to `AppCenter.Start(...)`.
 You may only call the API once.

 ```csharp
 // Use 20 MB for storage.